firebase/firebase-js-sdk/CONTRIBUTING.md

 contributes by posting issues, updating documentation, submitting pull requests, providing feedback in comments, and any other activities.

-Communication through any of Firebase's channels (GitHub, StackOverflow, Google+, Twitter, etc.) must be constructive and never resort to personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.
+Communication through any of Firebase's channels (GitHub, StackOverflow, X, etc.) must be constructive and never resort to personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.